sabre-io/sabre.io/source/dav/faq.md

 The first step you should make, is to use the
 [browser plugin](/dav/browser-plugin).
-This plugin creates directory indexes, and will allow you to browse around using your standard webbrowser.
+This plugin creates directory indexes, and will allow you to browse around using your standard web browser.
 If you're already seeing errors there, it may give away quickly where your problem is.